Capricorn Coast: Yeppoon Sugar Company

 The history of the sugar industry on the Capricorn Coast was a short one, commencing in 1883 and ending twenty years later, but its effects still linger today.

 The Yeppoon Sugar Company was the brainchild of William Broome who had property a few kilometres north of Yeppoon.
 Needing investors, he floated the company in 1883, and a crushing mill was subsequently built at Farnborough.
 The mill relied on other people to do the growing, but sugar was a premium commodity of the day, and landowners followed Broome's lead.
 Soon there were sugar cane plantations at Farnborough, Cawarral, and Joskeleigh.

 Broome's vision collapsed in 1883 due largely to late summer rains.
 The banks foreclosed, and the business was taken over by the company's Rockhampton backers.
 They auctioned it promptly at a significant loss to two of the mill's former shareholders.
 Rutherford Armstrong took the reins of the new venture, renamed the Farnborough Sugar Plantation.
 He trebled production and several good seasons followed.

 In 1896, twenty properties were growing cane at a rate of 21 tons per acre, which was considered good for the industry.
 However the Depression combined with a low world sugar price and changes to the Pacific Islanders Protection Act, brought the mill to its knees once more.
 It finally closed its doors in 1903.

 As late at 1911, attempts were made by various parties to resurrect the sugar industry with proposals for central mills at Rockhampton and Yeppoon, however people's memories were long, and financier's did not come forth.
-With no financial guaranteeship for a local industry, the Sugar Commission concentrated on building mills in the north of the state, where arguably the climate is more suited to sugar cane.
+With no financial guarantorship for a local industry, the Sugar Commission concentrated on building mills in the north of the state, where arguably the climate is more suited to sugar cane.